ethereumjs/ultralight/packages/proxy/README.md

 To make your proxy public facing, run `npm run start --nat extip` and the proxy will get its public IP address from a STUN server and route all traffic via the external IP address.

+### Simulated packet loss

+To test the portal network client under adverse network conditions, the `--packetLoss` parameter can be passed to the proxy to simulate a packet drop rate.
+Any value between 0 and 100 can be passed so `--packetLoss=20` would indicate that approximately 20% of packets will be dropped.